 Strain into a fresh glass with ice.

-Hint: It's important to pour the drink into a glass of fresh ice so that it doesn't get watered down from the ice you used while stirring the drink.
+Hint: It's important to pour the drink into a glass of fresh ice so that it doesn't get watered down by the melted ice you used while stirring it.

-- Make it a Mocktail- If alcohol isn't an option for you, leave out the gin and liqueur and try using an elderflower flavored tonic water instead, such as this one from Fever-Tree.
+- Make it a mocktail.
+If alcohol isn't an option for you, leave out the gin and liqueur, and try using an elderflower tonic water instead.
+Fever tree elderflower tonic water is wonderful.
 Keep the lemon juice and maple syrup as they are.

-- Tonic Water - On the other hand, if you're not a fan of tonic water, use seltzer or club soda instead.
+- Sub the tonic water - If you're not a fan of tonic water, use seltzer or club soda instead.
+I often use seltzer made in my Soda Stream for drinks like this.

-- Lime in place of lemon - I haven't tried it, but I think lime juice and a lime wedge instead of the lemon would be a great variation to this gin and elderflower tonic.
+- Use lime in place of lemon - Lime juice and a lime wedge instead of the lemon would be a great variation to this gin and elderflower tonic.

-If you really want to make this an elderflower forward cocktail, try using Fever-Tree elderflower tonic water.
-I mentioned it as a mocktail substitution, but I think it works perfectly in the cocktail as well.
-It's not required, but if you can find it, it's worth a try.
+To make this an extra elderflower-forward cocktail, try using Fever Tree's elderflower tonic water in place of regular tonic water.
+I mentioned it as a mocktail substitution, but I think it also works perfectly in the cocktail.

 - Total Time: 5 minutes